rae-gh/rae/docs/geometry/prometry.md

 and the TP53 structures again `9C5S 3D06 5MHC 8UQR 6GGC 6SHZ 4MZI 6GGE 3LW1 5O1E 6RL3 8E7A`

 The plot shows the relationship between each SG and the nearest SG to it against the next-nearest.
-That is those in the very bottom left corner have 2 close SG contacts
+That is those in the very bottom left corner have 2 close SG contacts.
+Note that this performs a space search and returns nearest on the given criteria, optionally with constraints applied.

 ![alt text](sg-crit.png)